mantidproject/mantid/docs/source/algorithms/FitPeaks-v1.rst

 FittedPeaksWorkspace
 ####################

-It is an optional output MatrixWorkspace.
+It is an optional output :py:obj:mantid.api.MatrixWorkspace.

 For each spectrum, in each fit window, the Y values will be replaced by the calcualted peak and background value.
 If fitting is bad, then only background is calculated.